 “There is something magical about Halong Bay.
 It’s the other worldly feeling that you can sense in photographs, but really need to experience in person.” – Abbie

-With her insatiable need for new explorations and adventures, Abbie says she couldn’t ignore visiting Halong Bay:
+With her insatiable need for new exploration opportunities and adventures, Abbie says she couldn’t help visiting Halong Bay:

 “We spent several days on a boat, marveling at the beautiful surroundings, swimming, kayaking and hiking to see and learn as much about Halong Bay as possible.
 The beginning of the Bay is crowded with boats and tourists, but as you move further and further you realize how small you are in comparison to the thousands of green covered rocks.
 It’s a must see stop on your Vietnamese vacation.